-X_3 and y_3 through their matrilateral links-the links between a mother and her brother.
-You can see from the diagram that X_3 's mother is x_2 and her brother is Y_2 and his daughter is y_3 .
-Therefore, y_3 is X_3 's mother's brother's daughter.
+Consider the third generation in the diagram.
+X3 has married y3 (the horizontal line below the figures), creating an affinal link.
+Trace the relationship between X3 and y3 through their matrilateral links-the links between a mother and her brother.
+You can see from the diagram that X3's mother is x2 and her brother is Y2 and his daughter is y3.
+Therefore, y3 is X3's mother's brother's daughter.

 Now trace the patrilateral links of this couple-the links between a father and his sister.
-X_3 's father is X_2 and X_2 's sister is x_2 , who married Y_2 , which makes her daughter y_3 -his father's sister's daughter.
+X3's father is X2 and X2's sister is x2, who married Y2, which makes her daughter y3-his father's sister's daughter.
 Work your way through the description and diagram until you are comfortable understanding the connections.

-Now do the same thing with Y_3 by tracing his matrilateral ties with his wife x_3 .
-His mother is x_2 and her brother is X_2 , which makes his mother's brother's daughter x_3 .
-On the patrilateral, his father is Y_2 , and Y_2 's sister is Y_2 , who is married to X_2 .
-Therefore, their daughter is x_3 .
+Now do the same thing with Y3 by tracing his matrilateral ties with his wife x3.
+His mother is x2 and her brother is X2, which makes his mother's brother's daughter x3.
+On the patrilateral, his father is Y2, and Y2's sister is y2, who is married to X2 Therefore, their daughter is x3.